Skip to main content

 9. The use of a formula to determine compensation

 What the IRS looks at: Whether you used an arbitrary formula or percentage to set your salary.
 And this is a negative factor.
-If you set your salary as "60% of net income" or "50% of distributions," you're actually making the IRS's case easier.
+If you set your salary as "60% of net income" or "50% of distributions," you're making the IRS's case easier.

 How to document it: Don't use a formula.
 The IRS and Tax Court have explicitly rejected percentage-based approaches.
 Your salary should be based on market data for your specific role, area, and experience, not on a ratio of revenue or profit.
 If someone tells you the "60/40 rule" is an accepted methodology, they're wrong.

 Why it matters: This factor exists specifically because the IRS knows that formula-based approaches are often used to justify artificially low salaries.
 A consulting firm at $500,000 in revenue and a trucking company at $500,000 in revenue have completely different salary profiles for their owner-operators.
 A percentage formula treats them identically, which is exactly the kind of lazy analysis the IRS rejects.
+It also runs against the regulation itself, which ties reasonable compensation to "like services by like enterprises under like circumstances" (Treas.
+Reg. §1.162-7(b)(3)) — a market-and-duties test, not a share of the company's profit.

 Which factors matter most in practice